SaiSurajSuravajhala/NYC_AirBnb_Price_Prediction/README.md

 # NYC Airbnb Price Prediction

 This repository contains a comprehensive machine learning project aimed at predicting Airbnb prices in New York City.
 The project covers data preparation, feature engineering, model training, evaluation, and optimization.
-By combining traditional statistical methods with modern AutoML techniques, the final model is both accurate and interpretable—ready for real-world deployment.
+By combining traditional statistical methods with modern AutoML techniques, the final model is both accurate and interpretable

 ---